 Broadway credits include Billy Elliot (Dir.
 Stephen Daldry) and the original casts of Spamalot (Dir.
 Mike Nichols) Annie Get Your Gun (w/ Bernadette Peters & Reba McEntire) Thou Shalt Not (Dir.
 Susan Stroman) People in the Picture (Andy Blankenbehler), Steel Pier (Scott Ellis and Susan Stroman) and A Christmas Carol (Mike Ockrent dir) Brad starred as Patsy opposite Gary Beach’s & Richard Chamberlain’s King Arthur on the 1st National Tour of Spamalot.
 NYC and Off-Broadway-I am Harvey Milk (Lincoln Center) Chita: A Legendary Celebration (Broadway Special Event) Ernest in Love (Irish Rep), The Cocoanuts (American Jewish Theatre) and two City Center Encores.
 Most Recently Brad created the role of James in Queens Theatre’s “Jimmy and Carolyn”, starred as Igor in Young Frankenstein (Northshore Music Theatre), Benny Southstreet in Guys and Dolls (Maine State Music Theatre) and Bert in Mary Poppins (Northshore Music Theatre).

 Brad is currently in the middle of a personal Renaissance with his Popular Podcast “Broadway’s Backbone with Bradley” which is on iTunes and Soundcloud.
 It is a podcast the celebrates Broadways ensemble members, and even with guests like Chita Rivera, Tara Rubin, Susan Stroman and Andy Blankenbueler the emphasis is always on the supporting gypsies.
 He first play “Irish Triplets” is in preparations for it’s première production and he directed and choreographed a number for the 2017 Macy’s Thanksgiving Day Parade.
 His cabaret show “B Squared” toured venues all the way from Maine to Florida to Los Angeles.
 His favorite role is playing “Uncle Brad”, but now that his niece and nephew are teenagers he is in fear of being written off.
 Embracing that he must wear many hats to thrive in show business, Brad continues to create with passion and proud to have earned his smile lines.
 His motto in life is that when you take a step back after you’ve stepped forward, it’s not a misstep; it’s a cha cha.
-He believes one person can make a difference and he strives to be that person regardless of the hat he’s wearing.
+He continues to strive to make a difference, regardless of the hat he’s wearing.